sortedcord/vue-notes/Notes/Introduction/detailed-framework-comparison.md

 ## Vue

 Vue also is under active developent.
 There have been some new features that were introduced since the initial release of Vue 2 but at the moment, the Vue team is working on the next big major version: [Vue 3](https://academind.com/learn/vue-js/vue-3-and-composition-api/).
 Vue 3 will partly be backwards-compatible and it will generally follow the same philosophy as Vue 2.
-But it will also add some new features to Vue. **At the moment, it’s hard to tell when Vue 3 will be released though**.
+But it will also add some new features to Vue.